 How do I know my vote was properly recorded?

-The Ballot Marking Tablet’s printed ballot lists the voter’s selections.
+The Ballot Marking Tablet prints a ballot, showing the voter’s selections.
 After printing a ballot, a voter can review the ballot to confirm the selections made are listed properly.

 Does the Ballot Marking Tablet have a paper trail?

 Yes.
-The ballot is printed directly from the Ballot Marking Tablet.
-Voters deposit their ballots in the Ballot Boxes.
+The ballot is printed directly from each Ballot Marking Tablet booth.
+Voters deposit their ballots in a Ballot Box.
 Ballot Boxes are returned to the San Mateo County Registration & Elections Division, where central scanners count the paper ballots and tabulate votes.
 As ballots are reviewed during the canvass, the system creates a complete audit trail documenting how each ballot was interpreted and tallied.